DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P09/11462/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it sorts the ages of a given set of people
+This program is written in C++ and it sorts the ages of a given set of people

 ### Files